How to safely delete files from your site

 4

-How to Fix a "Site Currently Unavailable" Error
+How to fix a "Site Currently Unavailable" error

-To fix this you will need to edit the page.
+To fix a "Site Currently Unavailable" error, you will need to edit the page.
 The only way to do that is through the content library.

 Navigate to the content library and type in the name of the page, which can be found within the URL.